19 Tech Products That’ll Make DIYers Drool

-See Inside your Walls
+See Inside Your Walls with the General iBorescope

 Unless you have X-ray vision, it can be tough to figure out what’s inside a wall.
 That’s where a ‘borescope‘ comes in handy.
 It’s basically a small camera on the end of a snake.
 You just fish it through a hole or tight space to view what’s inside on a video monitor.

 Several companies make borescopes, but the General iBorescope line is a little different in that it lets you use the display on your smartphone or tablet as a wireless video monitor.
 The borescope acts as a Wi-Fi hot spot, letting you connect your mobile device to it without a Wi-Fi router or Internet access.
 A free app lets you snap photos and record video, and the camera is waterproof so you can safely use it in areas that may be wet.
+Before removing a wall, you need to know what’s inside.

-A Camera that Sees Heat
+A Camera That Sees Heat

 Thermal imaging cameras used to cost hundreds or even thousands of dollars, but FLIR now makes a much less expensive option—the FLIR ONE Thermal Imaging Camera.
 This device plugs right into your smartphone or tablet, turning it into a powerful tool for finding hidden problems around the house, such as poorly insulated walls, water leaks and electrical overloads.
 Cool and warm areas show up as different colors on your smartphone or tablet display.
 The camera also tells you the temperature of whatever object you point it at, and allows you to snap photos and record video of your findings.